-Raul Joseph A. Concepcion Chief Executive Officer (CEO) President, CCAC, CTC Please refer to the table of Directors above.
-Renna C. Hechanova- Angeles Vice Chairman and Treasurer, CIC, CCAC, CDI, CBSI Please refer to the table of Directors above.
-Rafael C. Hechanova, Jr. Executive Vice President, Business Development and Corporate Marketing Please refer to the table of Executive Officers above.
-Rajan Komarasu Chief Finance and Operating Officer President, COPI, Alstra Please refer to the table of Executive Officers above.
+Raul Joseph A. Concepcion Chief Executive Officer, CIC; Please refer to the table of Directors above.
+President, CCAC Renna C. Hechanova- Angeles Vice Chairman and Treasurer Please refer to the table of Directors above.
+Rafael C. Hechanova, Jr. Chief Communications Officer; Executive Vice President, Business Development and Corporate Marketing, CIC and CCAC Please refer to the table of Executive Officers above.
+Rajan Komarasu Chief Finance and Operating Officer; CEO and President, COPI, Alstra Please refer to the table of Executive Officers above.
 Ma.
 Victoria A. Betita Chief Strategy and Transformation Officer Please refer to the table of Executive Officers above.
 Raul Anthony A. Concepcion Chairman, CDI Please refer to the table of Directors above.

-Harold Thomas Pernikar, Jr.

-Chief Growth Officer, New Ventures, CCAC President, CDI

-Alexander T. Villanueva

-General Manager, Product Solutions and Integrated Solutions Division, CCAC and CDI
+Harold Thomas Pernikar, Jr. President, CDI Mr. Harold Thomas Perkinar, Jr. is the President and CEO of CDI.
+Prior to joining CCAC, he worked at the various offices of AkzoNobel Car Refinishes and AkzoNobel Automotive & Aerospace Coatings in Asia from 2002 to 2012.
+He served as a product manager, marketing and logistics manager, global product manager and business development manager at AzkoNobel Car Refinishes, and as a commercial manager at AzkoNobel Automotive & Aerospace Coatings.
+He holds a B.S.
+International Business and Finance degree from Northeastern University.
+Alexander T. Villanueva General Manager for Integrated Solutions Division, CIC; Supply Chain Management, CCAC Mr. Alexander T. Villanueva is the General Manager of Product Solutions and Integrated Solutions Services Division covering CCAC and CDI.
+From 2006 to 2009, he served as the quality director of CCAC.
+Previously, he of ces he served as the quality director of CCAC.
+Previously, he performed roles ranging from quality engineer to head of quality at Ford Motor Company, both in the Philippines and in the U.S., and at Nissan Motor Philippines.
+Mr. Villanueva holds a B.S.
+Mechanical Engineering degree from the Mapua Institute of Technology.